viktorolatunji/Project-Portfolio/README.md

 - Improve Efficiency in Moderate and Emerging Markets: Optimize supply chains and target marketing in regions like Asia (15.54% revenue, $6.11M profit) and MENA (10.23% revenue, $5.76M profit).
 Explore growth potential in emerging markets to increase profitability and market share.

 - Address Underperformance in Low-Contributing Regions: Conduct market analysis in underperforming regions like North America (4.11% revenue, $1.46M profit) and Central America and the Caribbean (6.68% revenue, $2.85M profit) to address inefficiencies and better align products with consumer needs.

-### Limitations

-Anything done to modify your data and exclude some records ie. removing zero value.